 How about the compliments?
 I thought that it was a joke when my brother told me that he got at least a couple of positive unsolicited compliments from colleagues and random people on the street.

-The range of the compliments was from “someone smells darn good here”, people asking which perfume it is to buy it for themselves, and “that’s Aventus”.
+The range of the compliments was from “someone smells darn good here”, people asking which perfume it is to buy for themselves, and “that’s Aventus”.

 What about me?
 I won’t lie to you, but when it comes to compliments, this one crushes everything else in my collection, and it is the most complimented fragrance I ever owned, and this is why it is so popular.

 Two comments that stuck with me until now were from a colleague who told me that he could smell me all across the office, and from a lady colleague saying that she was trying to catch me the whole day in the office to tell me how amazing I smell.
 Insane, but true.

 Suffice it to say, each time I wore it, there were at least two or more people commenting on my perfume, and all were positive.

 Dress code and occasions

 I’m wearing this fragrance with jeans, polo shirts, tracksuits, and suits, and it works.
 The timeless aroma here would work if it was released 30 years ago, and will work anywhere in the next 30 years as well.

 This highly versatile fragrance will outperform many of the more expensive warm-weather counterparts, and I would recommend it as your main summer perfume no matter in which part of the world you live in.

 Almost no one will know that you aren’t wearing the “real deal”.

 Uniqueness and value for money